Here is my Stay at Home Dad Survival Kit for Dads.

 Your partner will understand this, plus will expect this some days.
 It is ok to ask them for help, even if it is as simple a thing as cooking the tea when she gets home or running the hoover round the living room.

-But the SAHD status is like a VIP, being allowed VIP access to the front of the ques at the bank for example or cash machine.
+But the SAHD (Stay at home Dad) status is like a being a VIP, being allowed VIP access to the front of the ques at the bank for example or cash machine.
 Being offered a better more suitable seat on the bus or train.

 Many many positives from it, embrace it and use it for all it’s worth.

 Me time may seem a little selfish, but it definitely isn’t.
 The time spent at home isn’t just for spending time with the kids.

 What do you do for example when they are sleeping?
 Stand staring at the baby monitor awaiting them to awake.
 No course not, do something for you.

 You could fulfil the house husbandry duties and get on top of the housework.
 Yeah that’s half an hour gone.
 What about the rest of your child’s nap.